Current VLF Monitoring All Channels:

 Excellent results have also been achieved with motherboards using an IDT 92HD202 codec.
 A motherboard with a Realtek ALC888 gave disappointing results, apparently due to intermodulation.
 A Gigabyte motherboard with ALC889a codec requires a preamp to overcome excessive noise on its line input.

 Left: Input protection network consists of a series 1k resistor into a 0.01 cap and two diodes connected anode to cathode to clip input voltage to less than 1 volt.
 (The 1k resistors reduced the signal and have been replaced with 500 microhenry toroids from my junk box.)
 The network shown has two channels, one for the east-west loop and the other the north-south loop.

 Gnuradio uses a 8192 byte buffer for file output.
 This requires a higher than desired data rate to keep latency reasonable.

 Each of the file outputs feeds to a named pipe.
-Each pipe is drained by a program (vlf6) that reads 5000 samples, sorts them, averages the middle half of the values, and outputs a timestamp and average value about once every 25 seconds.
+Each pipe is drained by a program (vlf6) that reads 23077 samples, sorts them, averages the middle half of the values, and outputs a timestamp and average value about once every 60 seconds.
 This processing is designed to reject noise impulses and average the signal from WWVB.

 The display programs allow the timebase to be adjusted.